krishnachaitanyaraavi/ML_Competition2/README.md

 2) XGBClassifier
 3) LGBMClassifier

-I have achieved the highest accuracy of 0.81
+I have achieved the highest accuracy of 0.81 When the CatBoostClassifier has been Used